Stories

 Convened by: Julián Aguilar, Academic Computing Consultant in the Office of the Vice President for Technology and Human Resources.

-• Transgressing Borders: Reimagining Education and the Role of Learning and Community is a multi-day workshop and festival aimed at reimagining how institutions of higher education and local community members work together in a generative way.
+• Transgressing Borders: Reimagining Education and the Role of Learning in Community is a multi-day workshop and festival aimed at reimagining how institutions of higher education and local community members work together in a generative way.
 The event aims to reshape how we think about “town-gown” dynamics and explore opportunities for shared learning and development.

 Convened by: Elizabeth Cannon, Director of Vassar’s Office of Community-Engaged Learning.